Suggested links

 Army Personnel at Risk for Asbestos Exposure

-U.S. armed forces personnel and their family members who spent time on military bases before the 1980s (or later) may have been exposed to asbestos in Army barracks.
+U.S. armed forces personnel and their family members who spent time on military bases that contained asbestos may have been exposed.
 However, certain service members were at greater risk.

 Asbestos fibers are dangerous when they become airborne because they can be inhaled or swallowed.
 Unfortunately, much of the work done on Army bases involved equipment that caused asbestos dust to be released into the air.